-If you are old enough…take this stroll…Close your eyes.
-Go back…before the Internet… Before semiautomatics and drugs…before SEGA or Super Nintendo…
+If you are old enough…take this stroll…close your eyes.
+Travel back in time…see if you remember that one thing you miss most.
+Go back…before the Internet…before semi-automatics and drugs…before Xbox or Playstation…

 We’re talking ’bout hide and go seek at dusk.
 Sitting on the porch, Simon Says, Kick the Can, Red Light, Green Light.
 Lunch Boxes with a Thermos…that broke, Chocolate milk, going home for lunch, Penny Candy from the store, Hopscotch, butterscotch, skates with keys, Jacks, Mother May I?

 Hula Hoops, and Sunflower seeds, Whist and Old Maid and Crazy Eights, Wax lips and mustaches, Mary Jane’s, saddle shoes and Coke bottles with the names of cities on the bottom, Running through the sprinkler, circle pins, bobby pins, Mickey Mouse Club, Crusader Rabbit, Rocky & Bullwinkle, Fran & Ollie, Spin & Marty…all in black & white.

 When around the corner seemed far away, and going downtown seemed like going somewhere.
 Bedtime, climbing trees, making forts in the backyard… A coaster made from orange crates and an old skate, Backyard Shows, Lemonade stands, Cops and Robbers, Cowboys and Indians, Sitting on the curb, Staring at clouds, Jumping down the steps, Jumping on the bed.
 Pillow fights, “company,” Ribbon candy, angel hair on the Christmas tree,